oroinc/platform/src/Oro/Bundle/LayoutBundle/Resources/doc/example.md

 {% endblock %}#}
 ```

-And use it in the layout update file like this:
+We can use it in the layout update file like this:
 ```yaml
 layout:
     actions: